-Note: The empowerment zone employment credit is a component of the general business credit, but is figured separately and is not carried to Form 3800.
+Note: While the empowerment zone employment credit is a component of the general business credit, it is figured separately and is not carried to Form 3800.

 Form 8845, Indian Employment Credit.
 Form 8846, Credit for Employer Social Security and Medicare Taxes Paid on Certain Employee Tips.